blazor-templates/blazor-templates/README.md

 # Source code for templates

-The source code for the templates can be found in the respective repo, see [this list](https://github.com/blazor-templates).
+The source code for the templates can be found in the [templates](https://github.com/blazor-templates/blazor-templates/tree/main/templates) folder.